SukkoPera/SoundX/README.md

 - JP5: The YM3812 can either go through a 15 kHz low-pass filter (ON) or not (BYPass): normally set to ON.

 ### Version 2
-As mentioned above, the MC6850 can use either a 500 kHz or 2 Mhz oscillator.
-Please set JP7 accordingly.
-Note that, when using the 500 kHz oscillator, U5 and C12 are not required and can be skipped altogether.
+Version 2 switched the ACIA to a Motorola MC6850 chip that requires an active oscillator in DIP-8 size, running at either 500 kHz or 2 MHz.
+When using the 500 kHz oscillator, U5 and C12 are not required and can be skipped altogether.

+In order to make space for the MC6850 oscillator, the YM3812 oscillator was also restricted to DIP-8 size.

 Version 2 features additional jumpers:
 - JP6: Same as JP1 for the MC6850 oscillator.